wparad/stash-http-request-trigger/README.md

 # Stash Http Request Trigger

-After making commits to Stash, notify make a Http GET request to a specified URL.
+After making commits to Stash, notify make a Http POST request to a specified URL, adding in query parameters for the Source Ref and Source Sha.
+This plugin listens to both the mait repository and all pull-requests.

 ## Setup